Pine Needles and Saguaro Songs

 While attending college in central Minnesota, I noted the contrast of taking Philosophy in the hour right before Molecular Genetics.
 While I enjoyed the mental gymnastics, science was obviously the “real subject” and softer subjects were only required hoops.
 Genetics was my meaning of life and I isolated opalescent DNA in test tubes and counted chromosomes.
 My first professional job was at Mayo Clinic where I dressed in navy blue polyester, proud to be an accepted part of the establishment.
 In the evenings I returned to tie-dyed t-shirts and vegetarian cooking.
 California called and I answered.
 The adventurous move was wrapped with a new position in clinical, then research genetics.

-The University of California in San Francisco was filled with Birkenstocks and the air drifted with marijuana smoke.
+The University of California in San Francisco was filled with Birkenstocks and the air drifted with cannabis smoke.
 I mixed with Jew and Gay and Philippino and Chinese.
 My world expanded as realities of abortion and Twinkies and civic politics merged.
 Grayness began to creep in.
 I pushed the edge of the Pacific and lived in mainland China.
 Poverty and communism, restriction to knowledge and secrecy, paucity of opportunity and privilege carved deep in to my psyche.
 I emerged determined to actualize my potential and filled with an intense sense of responsibility.
 A career in conventional medicine offered the study of the body, memorization, reward, wonder, and renewed relationship with the power of the establishment.

 It was the hardest thing I have ever done, the endless hours of medical school study and harnessing of my determination and focus.
 All the book learning paid off when I realized the breadth of my life experience compared to my resident colleagues at Mayo in the next step of my training, experience with real lives.
 I was, by then, quite developed in my fascination with human beings.
 It was life stories that pulled me in the closest.
 It was after all, the real reason I went to China, because of the surreal stories of the Cultural Revolution.
 By now I was comfortable in the presence of others, with their fear and anger, helplessness, and pain.
 An ability to absorb scientific facts paired with my seemingly natural capacity for compassion reinforced my chosen path.
 And yet the one-hundred hour weeks and need to satisfy unbelievable academic expectations from staff physicians, the pressure to not error and to live up to my personal perfectionist resulted in a decision to limit all that I knew.
 I pulled in the wide-angle lens and pushed my intuitive belly rumblings down.
 I was on survival mode.